 Accountability requires consistent behavior and action.
-When repeated, ownership and responsibility only become stronger.
+When repeated, ownership and accountability only become stronger.
 That’s why it’s so important for business leaders and their direct reports to regularly interact with one another.
 One-on-one time ensures employers and employees consistently receive what they need from each other.
 For example, this could look like setting aside 15 minutes to meet at the end of a workday for questions, support, and feedback.
 During these meetings, it’s the leader’s responsibility to make sure team members have what they need to succeed.
 Additionally, employees feel accountable for showing up to the meeting prepared with progress updates, questions, or requests for help.

 3. Accountability requires ownership.

 Ownership means taking responsibility for a job or task assigned, regardless of the outcome.
-Accountable leaders feel a sense of duty, pride, and personal obligation to the people they serve.
-During a TEDx Talk, leadership expert, retired Navy SEAL and best-selling author Jocko Willink says leaders must model and teach extreme ownership.
+Accountable leaders feel a sense of duty, pride, and personal ownership to the people they serve.
+During a TEDx Talk, leadership development expert, retired Navy SEAL and best-selling author Jocko Willink says leaders must model and teach extreme ownership.
 “When a team takes ownership of its problems, the problems get solved . . .
 Don’t make excuses, don’t blame any other person or any other thing . . .
 Take ownership of everything in your world.
 The good and the bad,” he says when defining ownership.

 4. Accountability identifies mistakes and lessons learned.

-Accountability is a learning process.
+Taking ownership, and developing accountability is a learning process.
 It’s not enough to say, “I was wrong” or “I made a mistake.”
 This should always be followed with a lesson learned and a plan for improvement moving forward.
 In Dare to Lead, Brene Brown says accountability is one of the top 10 common issues leaders cite as problems in their organizations due to “too much shame and blame” and “not enough learning.”
 Instead, having honest, vulnerable conversations around owning issues helps people hold themselves and others accountable.

 When practicing accountability, ask: